11β-Hydroxysteroid dehydrogenase: Clinical application

 Hyperlipidemia has a great effect on 11β-hydroxysteroid-dehydrogenase.
-Glucocorticoid is dependent on Glucocorticoid plasma concentration, cellular glucocorticoid receptor expression and the pre-receptor hormone metabolism that is catalyzed by 11β-HSD.
+Glucocorticoid is dependent on glucocorticoid plasma concentration, cellular glucocorticoid receptor expression and the pre-receptor hormone metabolism that is catalyzed by 11β-HSD.
 There are two types of 11β-Hydroxysteroid dehydrogenases that control cortisol concentration: HSD-11β Type 1 and HSD-11β Type 2.
 HSD-11β Type 1 is responsible for converting cortisone to cortisol by acting as an oxo-reductase because it is NADP(H) dependent, while HSD-11β Type 2 inactivates cortisol to cortisone via NAD.
 10-d hyperlipidemia increases the HSD-11β Type 1 expression in visceral and subcutaneous adipose tissues.
 Hyperlipidemia decreases HSD-11β Type 2 expression in the liver and adipose tissue.
 Hyperlipidemia has a great influence on HSD-11β Type 1 and HSD-11β Type 2.
 This demonstrates that there is likely a relationship between hyperlipidemia and cortisol metabolism.
 Cushing's Disease, synonymous with hypercortisolism, involves overwhelming the cortisol-neutralizing ability of 11β-HSD2 with high concentrations of cortisol.
 This allows cortisol to outcompete aldosterone and bind to mineralocorticoid receptors, resulting in the activation of several pathways that increase blood pressure.

 Activity of HSD-11βs in organs

 HSD-11βs are active in organs and in the adrenal gland.
 The two isoenzymes take on various duties.
 During an active state, HSD-11β promotes the increase in glucocorticoids in the hepatocytes and also enhances gluconeogenesis.
 The type 2 isozyme converts active glucocorticoid hormones to inactive metabolites in target tissues such as kidney, salivary glands, intestines, etc. The activation of the two isozymes of HSD-11β in the kidneys and liver triggers the extra-adrenal formation in alloxan diabetes, which affiliates with the reduction in the synthesis of glucocorticoid hormones in the adrenal glands.
 The extra-adrenal formation leads to the increased local formation of corticosterone in the liver and has a high activity of reactions with gluconeogenesis.
 These gluconeogenesis reactions add to the continued metabolic disorders similar to that of diabetes.
-Thus, inhibitors of HSD-11β Type 1 can serve as a potential treatment agents for diabetes mellitus, obesity, and metabolic syndrome by decreasing production of active glucocorticoids.
+Thus, inhibitors of HSD-11β Type 1 are potential treatment agents for diabetes mellitus, obesity, and metabolic syndrome by decreasing production of active glucocorticoids.